 How much water should you drink?

 There are varying opinions on how much water you should drink.
-Mayoclinic states about 15.5 cups (3.7 liters) of fluids a day for men.
-About 11.5 cups (2.7 liters) of fluids a day for women.
-And WebMD recommends you drink between half an ounce and an ounce for each pound you weigh every day.
+Mayoclinic recommends about 15.5 cups (3.7 liters) of fluids a day for men and about 11.5 cups (2.7 liters) of fluids a day for women.
+WebMD recommends you drink between half an ounce and an ounce for each pound you weigh every day.
 So, if you weigh 150 pounds, that would be 75 to 150 ounces of water spread across the day.

-If you feel dehydrated, have dark urine, and have infrequent urination, increase your water intake.
-However, if you feel overly hydrated, clear urine, and have persistent urination, then cut back.
+Increase your water intake if you feel dehydrated, have dark urine, and have infrequent urination.
+However, if you feel overly hydrated, have clear urine, and have persistent urination, cut back.
 Experiment with your body to find the right balance.
-Your urine should be a pale yellow, not clear.
+Your urine should be pale yellow, not clear.

 When should you drink water?

-- In the morning – try to drink 20 to 32 ounces (2-3cups) to kick start your metabolism for the day.
+- In the morning – drink 20 to 32 ounces (2-3 cups) to kick-start your daily metabolism.

 - Before a meal – if you’re trying to lose weight.